Metro Mirror Facts and Trends of St. Louis

 Property Pile-up Post Housing Crisis

 PPRC's Todd Swanstrom was quoted in an STL Today article about the pile up of properties in St. Louis following the housing crisis.
-Read the article here.
+Read the article.

 New on Metropolitan Mirror: Opportunity Through Public Investments

 Recent policy changes by the Department of Housing and Urban Development (HUD) could be a powerful impetus to evaluate how public investments in affordable housing are furthering, or limiting, equity in the St. Louis region.
 A prelude to understanding this is to understand our region’s current pattern of public investments.
-Findings are detailed in this Metropolitan Mirror release. » Read it here.
+Findings are detailed in this Metropolitan Mirror release. » Read it here (PDF 2.4MB).

 New Publication: Critical Issues Analysis

 What were the teachers’ reactions to the school transfer program in St. Louis?
 Did teachers in different settings react differently to the policy-driven program?
 Did teachers’ attitudes toward the policy itself make a difference in their workplace attitudes?
 Deborah Balser has written an analysis.
-Read the Executive Summary here.
+Read the Executive Summary (PDF 195KB).

 Eliminating Racial Income Gaps Would Boost the St. Louis Economy by $14 billion